 Daniel J. Abdun-Nabi has been a Director since August 2016.
 Mr. Abdun-Nabi served as the Chief Executive Officer of Emergent BioSolutions Inc. ("Emergent"), a publicly held biopharmaceutical company, from April 2012 until his retirement in March 2019, as the President and Chief Executive Officer of Emergent from April 2012 to March 2018, as the President and Chief Operating Officer of Emergent from May 2007 to March 2012, and held various other senior management positions at Emergent beginning in 2004.
-He also served as a director of Emergent from May 2009 to April 2019.
+He also served as a director of

+Emergent from May 2009 to April 2019.
 Mr. Abdun-Nabi previously served as General Counsel for IGEN International, Inc. ("IGEN"), a biotechnology company, and its successor BioVeris Corporation, from September 1999 to May 2004.
-Prior to joining IGEN, Mr. Abdun-Nabi served as Senior Vice President, Legal Affairs, General Counsel and Secretary of North American Vaccine, Inc., a vaccine developer and manufacturer.
+Prior to joining IGEN, Mr. Abdun-Nabi served as Senior Vice President, Legal Affairs, General Counsel and Secretary of North American Vaccine, Inc., a publicly held vaccine developer and manufacturer.
 Mr. Abdun-Nabi has served as a director at Aptevo Therapeutics Inc., a publicly held biotechnology company, since August 2016.
-He served as a director at Emergent from May 2009 to March 2019.
 Mr. Abdun-Nabi received an LL.M. in Taxation from Georgetown University Law Center, a J.D. from the University of San Diego School of Law and a B.A. from the University of Massachusetts, Amherst.
 Mr. Abdun-Nabi's qualifications to continue to serve as a member of the Board include his extensive experience in senior management positions at publicly held biopharmaceutical companies, his current and prior service on the boards of such companies and his demonstrated business judgment.

-Allan M. Fox has been a Director since February 2009.
-Mr. Fox is the founding partner of FOXKISER LLP ("FOXKISER"), a firm committed to the strategic development of transformative innovations from biomedical research, which was formed in September 1986.
+Allan M. Fox has been the Chairman of the Board since July 2020 and a Director since February 2009.
+Mr. Fox is the founding partner of FOXKISER, a firm committed to the strategic development of transformative innovations from biomedical research, which was formed in September 1986.
 Mr. Fox specializes in identifying business opportunities and improving competitive market positions.
 Through FOXKISER, he has participated in the formation and development of numerous ventures in the public and private sectors, including the founding of REGENXBIO and Dimension Therapeutics, Inc. Before forming FOXKISER, Mr. Fox co-led the establishment of the Washington office of the law firm of Kaye Scholer.
 While in the public sector, Mr. Fox served as Chief of Staff and Chief Legislative Assistant to U.S. Senator Jacob K. Javits of New York.
 He also served as Chief Counsel to the United States Senate Health and Scientific Research Subcommittee, chaired by Senator Edward M. Kennedy.
-Mr. Fox has served as a director at WindMIL Therapeutics, Inc., a privately held biotechnology company, since March 2017.
 Mr. Fox was a Fellow in Law, Science and Medicine at Yale Law School where he received an LL.M. degree.
 Mr. Fox also holds a J.D. and B.A. from Temple University.
 Mr. Fox has specific attributes that qualify him to continue to serve as a member of the Board, including his broad experience in providing strategic advice to and investing in biotechnology companies throughout their life cycles, his expertise in identifying business opportunities, his deep experience with REGENXBIO since the time of its founding and his current and prior service on boards of directors.